 Sociology and Anthropology analyze experiences at the level of the individual or the group and connect them to larger social dynamics.
 The disciplines illustrate how matters that are often perceived as "private troubles" are actually consequences of cultural categories and social structures, including those that appear and feel natural and inevitable.
 Among the goals of Sociology and Anthropology are to acquire knowledge about different social groups and culture systems and to engage critically with the complexities of social life.

-The Department of Sociology and Anthropology offers a Course Major, Honors Major, Honors Minor, and several Special Majors, but no Course Minor.
+The Department of Sociology and Anthropology offers a Course Major, Honors Major, Honors Minor, and several Special Majors (including a Special Major in Medical Anthropology), but no Course Minor.

 Acceptance to the SOAN department normally requires completion of at least two courses in the department.